-The second ABI visible band is the 0.6 μ m (or "red") band.
-During the daytime, it will assist in the detection of fog, estimation of solar insolation and depiction of diurnal aspects of clouds.
-It is called the "red" band because the center frequency of this band is near the "red" part of the visible spectrum.
-The 0.6 μ m visible band is also used for daytime snow and ice cover, detection of severe weather, low-level cloud-drift winds, smoke, volcanic ash, hurricane analysis, and winter storm analysis.
+The second ABI visible band is the $0.6-\mu m$ (or 'red') band and during the daytime, will assist in the detection of fog, estimation of solar insolation and depiction of diurnal aspects of clouds.
+It's called the 'red' band because the center frequency of this band is near the 'red' part of the visible spectrum.
+The $0.6-\mu m$ visible band is also used for daytime snow and ice cover, detection of severe weather, low-level cloud-drift winds, smoke, volcanic ash, hurricane analysis, and winter storm analysis.
 A similar band on the current GOES imager has demonstrated many of these applications, although the ABI will offer improved spatial and temporal resolutions.

-Figure 7.
-Simulated ABI band 2 (0.64 μm) for 4 June 2005 at 22:00 UTC.
+Figure 7 Simulated ABI band 02 (0.64 μm) for 04 June 2005 at 22:00 UTC.

-Click on "SSEC" Click on "Individual bands" Click on "GOES-R ABI Band 02" Click on the loop button in the AWIPS D2D.
+Click on "SSEC"

+Click on "Individual bands"

+Click on "GOES_R ABI Band 02"

+Click on the loop button in the AWIPS D2D.